nehas25/charm-react-client/README.md

 - Stripe payment processing
 - Sizes

+### Conclusion

-I hit my minimum viable product and also have sizes from stretch goals.
+I achieved the standards I had set for minimum viable product and also have Sizes feature from stretch goals.